 Cal Poly's Organic Farm is Ranked 6th in the Nation!

-Cal Poly Floral Design Team Ranks Second in the Nation!
+Cal Poly Floral Design Team Ranks Third in the Nation!

 Want a Job?
 Major in Agriculture!

 A new 2015 report published by the USDA's National Institute of Food and Agriculture and Purdue University, highlights the need for graduates in agriculture and

 the shortage of students majoring in fields related to plant science.
 To quote from the report, "Plant science graduates at all degree levels will find excellent